-Essayist and novelist Louis Bayard is the author of six books including Mr. Timothy (2003), a New York Times notable book, and The Black Tower (2008).
+Essayist and novelist Louis Bayard is the author of several books including Mr. Timothy (2003), a New York Times notable book, and The Black Tower (2008).
 His historical thriller The Pale Blue Eye (2006), a national bestseller, features a young Edgar Allan Poe at West Point helping a detective solve a string of mysterious murder cases.

 Dana Gioia, former Chairman of the National Endowment for the Arts (2003-2009), is an acclaimed poet, critic, and literary anthologist.
 His third collection of poetry, Interrogations at Noon (2001), won the American Book Award.
 He has also written collections of essays, including, Can Poetry Matter?: Essays on Poetry and American Culture (1992; 2002) and Disappearing Ink: Poetry at the End of Print Culture (2004).